Cancer type

 • non papillary (most common)

-• papillary (in the tissues holding the gallbladder in its place; this is rare and less likely to spread)
+• papillary (this is rare and less likely to spread)

 • mucinous (most rare, in cells that produce mucus)